Control Infrastructure for a Pulsed Ion Accelerator: Introduction

-From a control standpoint the system contains continuously running controls, such as the vacuum system, temperature monitors, water flow sensors, etc. and pulsed systems to drive the injector, the solenoid magnets, and diagnostics.
-The system is normally pulsed with about two shots per minute and produces several megabytes of data per shot.
-The input and output are comprised of approximately 160 scope channels, 80 delay pulse generator channels, 50 power supplies with around 450 analog and digital IO ports, see Table~\ref{tab:hardware} for a complete list.
+The system uses different types of monitors (vacuum gauges, thermocouples, flow meters, etc.) to continuously measure the status of the accelerator.
+Furthermore oscilloscopes, precision trigger systems, and analog inputs and outputs are used to collect data from pulsed systems involving the injector, solenoid magnets, and associated diagnostics.
+A pulse rate of typically around two shots per minute is implemented, producing several megabytes of data per shot.
+The input and output signals involve approximately 160 oscilloscope channels, 80 delay pulse generator channels, 50 power supplies, and around 450 analog and digital I/O ports, see Table~\ref{tab:hardware} for a complete list.